 - a life sentence in Nevada State Prison, and

-If the child was fourteen (14) or older at the time of production, eligibility for parole begins after five (5) years have been served.
-If the child was under fourteen (14) at the time, parole eligibility begins after ten (10) years.9
+If the child was 14 or older at the time of production, eligibility for parole begins after five years have been served.9 If the child was under 14 at the time, parole eligibility begins after 10 years.10

-Note that penalties still apply even if the pornography is produced for personal use and with no intention to sell, exhibit, or distribute it.10
+Note that penalties still apply even if the pornography is produced for personal use and with no intention to sell, exhibit, or distribute it.

 Learn more about using a child to produce child pornography (NRS 200.710) and promoting a child sexual performance (NRS 200.720).

-NRS 200.725 makes knowingly advertising child porn a category B felony in Nevada, punishable by:
+NRS 200.725 makes knowingly preparing, advertising or distributing child pornography a category B felony in Nevada.
+It is punishable by:

 Learn more about advertising or distributing child pornography (NRS 200.725).

-NRS 200.730 makes knowingly possessing child pornography of children under sixteen (16) a category B felony, carrying:
+Under NRS 200.730, knowingly and willfully possessing child pornography of children under 16 is a category B felony, carrying:

-A second or subsequent offense of child porn possession in Nevada is a category A felony, punishable by
+A second or subsequent offense of child pornography possession in Nevada is a category A felony, punishable by

-- one (1) year to a life sentence with the possibility of parole, and
+- 1 year to a life sentence with the possibility of parole, and

 Learn more about possessing child pornography (NRS 200.730).